Drops and Grading

 Once you have successfully registered for a Booth course, use the information below if you want to make adjustments to your enrollment.

-- The last day to drop a course is Friday, week 3; tuition penalties may vary depending on your home program.
+- Tuition penalties for drops may vary depending on your home program.

 - The $25 Booth Book Fee is non-refundable for courses dropped after Friday, week 2.

-- Beginning Monday, week 8, an email from your instructor approving the withdrawal is required.
-The last day to withdraw from a course is Friday, week 10.
+- The last day to request withdrawal from any Booth course is Friday, week 10.
 Non-attendance does not constitute dropping or withdrawing.
 Failure to follow this procedure will result in a failing grade.

-To find out whether you can audit or take your course Pass/Fail, first reference the online course description to see if the instructor has specified "No Pass/Fail."
+- To find out whether you can take a Booth course Pass/Fail, first reference the online course description to see if the instructor has specified "No Pass/Fail."
 No exceptions are granted.

 Taking a Booth course in your graduating quarter may impact your ability to graduate.
 Booth faculty are not required to issue provisional grades or early final grades for graduating students.
 It is recommended that you NOT take a Booth course in your graduating quarter, unless the course is NOT needed to fulfill your degree requirements.
 For more information, consult the For Graduating Students section of our FAQ.

 Booth Assistant, Associate, Clinical or Full Professors are eligible to sponsor an Independent Study.
 The deadline to submit the Individual Study form to the Booth Registrar's Office is Friday, week 2.